 (2) Cost-of-living adjustments are fixed at 3% by the plan provisions for Tier 1 and do not fluctuate with actual inflation.
-For Tier 2, adjustments fluctuate with consumer price index and are capped at 1.25% to 2.0% depending on service.
+For Tier 2,

 Source: City of San José Federated City Employees' Retirement System Annual Comprehensive Financial Report for fiscal years ended June 30, 2024 and 2023.